 Claudia Gollop (Francis Carroll McColl Term Professor), Bradley M. Hemminger, Diane Kelly, Christopher (Cal) Lee, Jeffrey Pomerantz, Brian W. Sturm.

-Jaime Arguello, Robert Capra, Ryan B. Shaw, Zeynep Tufekci.
+Jaime Arguello, Robert Capra, Mary Grace Flaherty, Mohammad Hossein Jarrahi, Ryan B. Shaw, Zeynep Tufekci.

 Clinical Associate Professor

 Denise Anthony, Ericka Patillo.

 The School of Information and Library Science (SILS) was founded in 1931 and is one of the most highly regarded programs of its kind in the nation.
 The school first offered a minor in information systems in 1997 and initiated a major in information science in 2003.
 UNCChapel Hill is the only university in the state offering a bachelor's degree in information science and is one of only a small number of schools nationwide offering such a program.

 Information science is the study of cognitive, social, technological, and organizational roles of information in all its forms.
 It rests on three foundational pillars: 1) content: the substance of the information being created, communicated, stored, and/or transformed; 2) people who interact with the content as creators of information, recipients of information, or intermediaries in the communication process; and 3) technology used to support the creation, communication, storage, or transformation of the content.

 The bachelor of science in information science is designed to prepare its graduates for a variety of careers in the information industry, including information architecture, database design and implementation, Web design and implementation, and information consulting, as well as for graduate study.
 The minor in information systems provides students with an understanding of computing, multimedia, electronic information resources, and the Internet that complements their major field of study.
 Students concentrate their studies in the junior and senior years.

 Programs of Study